-Home visits and transporting children
+Home visits and transporting children See school lone working procedure.

 All work with children and parents/carers is whenever possible undertaken in the school.
 There are however occasions where it may be necessary to arrange a home visit e.g. as part of child's induction programme, during changes in operating practice due to a pandemic.